-It doesn’t get any better than this!
+It doesn’t get any better than our food defense management certification!
 FSPCA Intentional Adulteration - Conducting Vulnerability Assessments instructor-led training coupled with the Global Food Defense Institute’s (GFDI) expertise in crisis management and front-line employee training.

 This course is the perfect blend of FDA’s new food defense methodology and Rod Wheeler’s streetsmart approach to crisis management.
 Learn how to conduct intentional adulteration vulnerability assessments using the new FDA/FSPCA approach by considering the risks in your facility from an “inside attacker”.
 Learn the popular “hybrid method” that blends together the utilization of Key Activity Types (KAT’s) and the 3 key elements for conducting vulnerability assessments.
 Day two is filled with eye-popping, real-life crisis events that will keep attendees on the edge of their seats.
 Rod Wheeler will share his insights into recent crisis situations and challenge attendees to think about their own vulnerabilities and how to be ready when faced with emergency scenarios.

 Food Defense has a new name; it’s called Intentional Adulteration and everyone throughout the food industry needs to understand what this means.
 Front-line workers, leaders, supervisors, managers, directors all the way up to CEO’s have a stake in protecting the food industry from acts of intentional adulteration and crisis situations.

 Employees with responsibilities in security, food safety and all levels of management who need to understand FDA’s new approach on food defense should take this course.

 What Skills Can Students Expect To Learn?